lambdaclass/zksync_era_precompiles/README.md

 DISCLAIMER: This implementation is still being developed and has not been reviewed or audited.
 Use at your own risk.

+This is a precompile library implemented in Yul to speedup arithmetic operations of elliptic curves.

 ## Precompiles

 | Name | Supported | optimized | audited |